webantic/node-xlsx-writestream/README.md

   [![Build Status](https://travis-ci.org/ssafejava/node-xlsx-writestream.png?branch=master)](https://travis-ci.org/ssafejava/node-xlsx-writestream)

-  Node-XLSX-Stream is written in [Literate CoffeeScript](http://coffeescript.org/#literate), so the source can be viewed as Markdown.
+  Node-XLSX-WriteStream is written in [Literate CoffeeScript](http://coffeescript.org/#literate), so the source can be viewed as Markdown.

   [View the source & API.](src/index.litcoffee)